-• God put Satan in prison for 1000 years instead of sending him directly to fire?
-Will his engthy prison sentence do a work of repentance within him?
-What wi Il Satan do immediately upon being released from his prison?
-What is God showing us by allowing Satan one last opportunity on the earth? • the difference between the Gog and Magog in Ezekiel 38 and 39 and the Magog in Rev. 20.
+- Why will God put Satan in prison for 1000 years instead of sending him directly to the lake of fire? - 2.
+Will his lengthy prison sentence do a work of repentance within him? - 3.
+What will Satan do immediately upon being released from his prison? - 4.
+What is God showing us by allowing Satan one last opportunity on the earth? - 5.
+Explain the difference between the Gog and Magog in Ezekiel 38 and 39 and the Gog and Magog in Rev. 20.